 At 10 a.m.
 Gens.
 U.S. Grant and George Meade broke camp near Spotsylvania.
 They reached Massaponax Church, on Telegraph Road, about noon.
 After a brief conference, the generals and the army moved on to Guinea Station.

 Photographer Timothy O’Sullivan caught up with the Federal high command during their brief stopover at the church.
 He recorded a remarkable series of photographs of the generals and their staffs in conference.

 Marker series.
 This marker is included in the Virginia Civil War Trails marker series.

 Location.
 38° 11.593′ N, 77° 30.598′ W. Marker is in Massaponax, Virginia, in Spotsylvania County.
-Marker is on Massaponax Church Road (County Route 608) 0 miles west of U.S. 1, on the right when traveling west.
-Touch for map.
+Marker is on Massaponax Church Road (County Route 608) 0 miles west of Touch for map.
 Marker is in this post office area: Fredericksburg VA 22407, United States of America.
+Touch for directions.

 Also see . . .

 1. Charles Dana.
 An interesting character, somewhat forgotten by history, yet an important player in the high echelons of the Federal government.
 Dana served as a special investigator, deputy Secretary of War, or simply War Department Official, depending on the source consulted.
 However, the marker incorrectly describes him as "the Secretary of War."
 (Submitted on November 12, 2007, by Craig Swain of Leesburg, Virginia.)